lmpawan10/QITE/README.md

 The code relies on Python packages such as `qiskit`, `openfermion`, `numpy`, `scipy` and `matplotlib`.
 Running the examples also requires access to IBM Quantum services with valid credentials.

 Some paths and API tokens are currently hard-coded in `src/inputs.py`.
-Edit that file or set your own configuration before running the examples.
+Set your own configuration with a custom inputs.py file inside src before running the examples.

 ## Usage